 There are 3 types of Transit Visas available, and each has different requirements.

-In addition, the 72-hour and 144-hour China Transit Visas allow citizens of 53 countries entry into certain Chinese cities.
+In addition, the 72-hour and 144-hour visas allow citizens of 53 countries entry into certain Chinese cities.
 In the cities of Harbin, Guilan and Changsha you can transit for up to 72 hours.
 And a transit of up to 144-hours is permitted in Beijing, Chengdu, Chongqing, Dalian, Hangzhou, Guangdong province, Kunming, Nanjing, Ningbo, Qingdao, Qinhuangdao, Shanghai, Shenyang, Shijiazhuang, Tianjin, Wuhan, Xi’an, and Xiamen.

 Am I eligible for a China Transit Visa?

-There are three key factors that determine whether you can get a China Transit Visa.
+Three key factors determine whether you can get visa-free transit.
 Firstly, you have to arrive into certain cities.
 Secondly, the purpose of your visit must be transiting/passing through China between two other countries.
 And thirdly, you must be a certain nationality/passport holder (for 72-/144-hour visas only).

 Port of arrival